instructor-ai/instructor/docs/prompting/decomposition/decomp.md

 description: "DECOMP involves using a LLM to break down a complicated task into sub tasks that it has been provided with"
 ---

-Decomposed Prompting leverages a Language Model (LLM) to deconstruct a complex task into a series of manageable sub-tasks.
+Decomposed Prompting<sup><a href="https://arxiv.org/pdf/2210.02406">1</a></sup> leverages a Language Model (LLM) to deconstruct a complex task into a series of manageable sub-tasks.
 Each sub-task is then processed by specific functions, enabling the LLM to handle intricate problems more effectively and systematically.

 In the code snippet below, we define a series of data models and functions to implement this approach.